 Well, bulgur is nothing but cracked wheat and is called Dalia in Hindi.

-We have been eating this in our Indian cuisine for ages.
+We have been eating this in our Indian cuisine since ages.
 We either make its Porridge or cook it with vegetables (Namkeen Dalia).
 The same Dalia is used in this salad.

 Cucumber And Tomatoes

-These two vegetables add crunch to the salad and taste yum.
+These two vegetables add crunch to the salad and tastes yum.

 Parsley or Mint

-Though made with Bulgur wheat, this salad looks green, and that’s because of Parsley.
-Loads of parsley added to this salad is its specialty.
+Though made with Bulgur wheat, but this salad looks green and thats because of Parsley.
+Loads of parsley added to this salad is its speciality.
 However, as Parsley is not easily available therefore you can use fresh mint.
 Even mint is as fragrant as parsley.
 So, this is my Indian twist to this recipe.
-Again, I add spring onions too along with their greens.
+Again, I add spring onions too along with its greens.

 Vinaigrette